ctford/vim-fireplace-easy/README.md

-# vim-fireplace - Easy Peasy Lemon Squeezy
+# vim-fireplace-easy - A crackling Clojure fireplace
 This is a sample configuration for [vim-fireplace](https://github.com/tpope/vim-fireplace) to hopefully make the process of trying out Clojure with Vim straightforward.
 It is basically a complete Vim configuration with Fireplace for dynamic Clojure evaluation and vim-clojure-static for syntax highlighting etc.

 ## Install